alphagov/govuk-prototype-kit-docs/docs/v12/documentation/updating-the-kit.md

 To get security patches and new features, make sure you update to the latest version of the Prototype Kit.

-## Get help

-If you have a question or need help with updating the Prototype Kit, you can:

-- email govuk-prototype-kit-support@digital.cabinet-office.gov.uk
-- get in touch on the [Prototype Kit's channel on cross-government Slack](https://ukgovernmentdigital.slack.com/archives/C0647LW4R)

-Tell us as much as you can about the issue you're having, and the computer and operating system you're using.

 ## Updating to the latest version

 ### Find what version you’re using